lloydtorres/lloydtorres.github.io/_posts/2014-09-27-space-invaders.md

 <img src="/images/space_screenshot.png" width="300px" title="Space Invaders Recreated" alt="Space Invaders Recreated"/>

 So, after more than a year of collecting dust, my recreation of Space Invaders is finally complete!
 I find that the extra features
 I've added makes it feel more authentic and exciting.
-You can check it out [GitHub](https://github.com/lloydtorres/space-invaders-recreated) if you'd like!
+You can check it out on [GitHub](https://github.com/lloydtorres/space-invaders-recreated) if you'd like!